Dog Breeds

 No breed is truly hypoallergenic.
 Many shed less and may cause fewer allergy issues than other dogs, but every person reacts differently.
 It’s best to meet adult Goldendoodles, not just puppies, before committing.

-Do they shed?
+Do Goldendoodles shed?

 Goldendoodles often shed less than Golden Retrievers, but most still shed a little.
 Curlier, well-furnished Goldendoodle coats tend to shed less.